Associate Professor Jan Marie Lindsay

-In 2006 I returned to The University of Auckland to take up a New Zealand Earthquake Commission (EQC)-funded research fellowship in volcanic hazard and risk, originally in the Institute of Earth Science and Engineering (IESE).
+In 2006 I returned to The University of Auckland to take up a New Zealand Earthquake Commission (EQC)-funded research fellowship in volcanic hazard and risk.

-Outside of work I enjoy yoga, reading, camping, and going on adventures with my German partner Volker and our two sons Tom (born 2003) and Leon (born 2005).
+Outside of work I enjoy trail running, reading, camping, and going on adventures with my German partner Volker and our two sons Tom (born 2003) and Leon (born 2005).

 Research | Current

 - Volcanic geology, hazard and risk assessment of monogenetic basaltic fields.
-I co-lead two multi-agency, multi-disciplinary projects in this research area: Determining Volcanic Risk in Auckland (DEVORA), and Volcanic Risk in Saudi Arabia (VORiSA).
+I lead a multi-agency, transdisciplinary project in this research area: Determining Volcanic Risk in Auckland (DEVORA), and between 2011 and 2013 I co-lead a similar project on Volcanic Risk in Saudi Arabia (VORiSA).

 - Volcanological and magmatic evolution of large silicic systems, most recently through U-Th and (U-Th)/He zircon dating of eruptions and magmatic processes as a tool for identifying magmatic longevity and cyclicity.